CPqD/RouteFlow/README.md

 * RouteFlow: when all datapaths go down and come back after a short while, bogus routes are installed on them caused by delayed updates from RFClients.

+* rfweb: an update cycle is needed to show the images in the network view in some browsers

 * See also: [Issues](https://github.com/CPqD/RouteFlow/issues) in Github and [RouteFlow bugs](http://bugs.openflowhub.org/browse/ROUTEFLOW) in OpenFlowHub